ePages-de/epages-devportal/_posts/2018/2018-02-13-how-we-use-wiremock-for-testing-our-microservices.md

 ## Part 5: Run API tests

 In the api test suite which is based on [Serenity BDD](https://github.com/serenity-bdd/serenity-junit-starter) we have a dedicated test class for each service.
-In each test, we can check that the according wiremock verification is invoked for a number of times.
+In each test, we can check that the according WireMock verification is invoked for a number of times.

 ```java
 @Before